BOS-Bae/Balance-indirect-reciprocity/README.md

-# The price of Stern Judging
+# Exact Cluster Dynamics of Indirect Reciprocity in Complete Graphs

 This are simulation codes which generate numerical results of the paper : 'Exact Cluster Dynamics of Indirect Reciprocity in Complete Graphs'.